aws/serverless-application-model/HOWTO.md

 ### Caveats:
 #### ImportValue is partially supported
 [`ImportValue`](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) allows one stack to refer to value of properties from another stack.
 ImportValue is supported on most properties, except the very few that SAM needs to parse.
-Following properties are *not* supported:
+The following properties are *not* supported:

 - `RestApiId` of `AWS::Serverless::Function`
 - `Policies` of `AWS::Serverless::Function`